 That’s being broken into smaller components as well in both the traditional and non-traditional education spheres.
 The Clearinghouse is involved with the Western Interstate Commission on Higher Education (WICHE) on its Interstate Passport project.
 That passport is an educational credential that represents a body of learning that other institutions have agreed to accept and allow the student to continue their learning from where they left off without having to dig into the specific courses, grades, credits or anything else from the student’s past.
 It facilitates lifelong learning and supports transfer.
 This is another form of a non-traditional, alternative credential being backed and accepted by institutions.
 This is a form of a digital credential.
 The passport is a digital artifact that represents educational learning, but is different from a traditional degree.
 When the passport-holding student transfers to another school, all the receiving school has to do is validate the student’s digital credential with the Clearinghouse and, because we are a trusted source for these credentials, it allows the student to seamlessly transfer and continue on with their education.

 Here is where we begin to start seeing people breaking down traditional degrees into smaller learning units that potentially are stackable in their achievement towards a traditional credential.
-When it comes to developing true stackability, either you have to send a bunch of paper somewhere to confirm a student’s past accomplishments, or you could simply have digital credentials, which are accurate and representations of what students accomplished, if it is backed by the awarding institution with a trusted and acknowledged validating interface.
+When it comes to developing true stackability, either you have to send a bunch of paper somewhere to confirm a student’s past accomplishments, or you could simply have digital credentials, which are accurate representations of what students accomplished, if it is backed by the awarding institution with a trusted and acknowledged validating interface.
 It significantly reduces bureaucratic backlog and improves the seamlessness of students’ education pathways.

 So, to answer to your question about value, I would approach it in two ways.
 First, for people who are earning these credentials, what are they looking for?
 They want immediacy, they want reliable validation of what they’ve done, they don’t want to have to have the paper stamped and sent someplace.
 They want a digital version of their credential that’s authentic, reliable, transferable and understood to be authentic.
 The requestor is really important here as well, and what are they looking for?
 They want to quickly and easily validate incoming students’ credentials.
 They care that students are presenting them accurate, reliable credentials that are spoof-proof in a timely manner.

 This is all about convenience.
-I was in a healthcare company before I came to the Clearinghouse and it was really interesting to watch hospitals go through the process of credentialing physicians, nurses and physician assistants.
+I was in a healthcare company before I came to higher education and it was really interesting to watch hospitals go through the process of credentialing physicians, nurses and physician assistants.
 There was so much paperwork generated and processed.
 In some cases, the physician physically had to go to the state capitol and present their diploma.
 This was just 10 years ago.
 Creating a reliable system where these types of artifacts can be validated and presented benefits the entire credentialing ecosystem.
 The hospital can check the credentials of their physicians faster, which means they can put them on the floor to serve their patients faster.
 The physician can focus on patient care rather than losing time standing in line waiting to present their diploma.
 There’s a whole ecosystem of benefits that can happen here.
 There’s a lot that can be gained from a world that has digital credential basics.

 The key for all of this, though, is the requesters need to accept the digital rendition of the credentials.
 The issuer can say it’s real, but the person requesting the verification needs to be willing to accept it.
 That is going to be a learned behaviour in some instances, but I think technology is a great enabler to make it happen.